+The patient and caregiver’s perspective helps direct the overall care.
+Having their participation is essential to assure follow through of the treatment process and rehabilitation strategies.
 An interdisciplinary team approach necessitates understanding and knowledge of each team member’s role and responsibilities.
-The table below highlights the unique roles and responsibilities of each NPH interdisciplinary team member.
+The table below highlights the unique roles and responsibilities of each NPH interdisciplinary team member:

-Patient – Provides insights on his/her daily routines, needs, abilities, interests, and preferences
+Patient – Provides insights on his/her daily routines, needs, abilities, interests, and preferences.

 Nurse – Provides direct care to patient.
 Serves as an integral member of the interdisciplinary team to develop a specialized care plan for each patient.

-Nurse Liaison – Provides immediate assistance to the referring facility or family in assessing the needs of the individual and providing ease of access for admission to the acute care setting.
+Outreach Manager – Provides immediate assistance to the referring facility or family in assessing the needs of the individual and providing ease of access for admission to the acute care setting.

 Psychiatrist – Expert in evaluation and diagnosis of the full spectrum of cognitive disorders and behavioral manifestations of dementia and related psychiatric disorders.
 Recommends and monitors medication therapy.
 Provides counseling for patient and family in coordination with other providers involved in the plan of care.